-- a.
-Centers shall ensure that each student receives ongoing evaluations, conducted by a career management team. - b.
-Each student's career management team shall conduct a formal evaluation prior to the student's entry into CDP.
+Centers shall ensure that each student receives ongoing evaluations, conducted by a Career Management Team.

+- b.
+Each student's Career Management Team shall conduct a formal evaluation prior to the student's entry into CDP.
 The formal evaluation shall: - 1.
 Assess the student's progress and readiness to participate in career development activities. - 2.
-Assist the student in completing his or her initial PCDP. - 3.
-Identify (through collaboration with the student) the personalized mix of career development activities that will move the student toward meeting the Career Success Standards and his or her career goals.
+Assist the student in clearly defining his or her initial long-term career, academic and social/behavioral goals and identifying short-term goals in these areas to be completed during CDP. - 3.
+Collaborate with the student on identifying the personalized mix of career development activities that will move the student toward meeting or her career, academic and social/behavioral goals.

-- > Review CIS evaluation schedule to determine when students are evaluated.
+- Review CIS evaluation schedule to determine when students are evaluated.
 Do students and staff perceive this process similarly? - ➤ Who is responsible for evaluations?
 When are these scheduled?
 Who is involved?
 Is there a specific format?
 Is the student involved in the process?
 Observe the evaluation process to determine student readiness for entry into CDP.
 Are all CPP elements reviewed/evaluated?
 Who participates in the evaluation?
-How is it documented? - Review the CPP plan and related SOPs.
+How is it documented? - ➤ Review the CPP plan and related SOPs.
 Is policy adhered to and are procedures followed for all students?
 Determine what is done with students who do not meet CDP readiness criteria.
-Is appropriate remediation scheduled/provided as described in the plan? - Interview students.
+Is appropriate remediation scheduled/provided as described in the plan? - ➤ Interview students.
 Do they know the development activities available on center and when they are scheduled?
 Do they know the activities they may participate in to improve their evaluations?